0atman/noboilerplate/scripts/41-humanmade.md

 Yes, there's some investor-baiting going on with using AI in places it doesn't belong, nonetheless there is plenty of utility in these models, so it's foolish to demonise the technology itself.

-I hope the Human Made mark emphasises this goal.
+I hope the Humanmade mark emphasises this goal.

 ---